 At Dennis R. Lockney, DDS, PA, pediatric dentistry is about more than bright, healthy smiles.
-Dr. Lockney wants to make sure your child’s visit is rewarding and fun, so there’s no fear of “next time”.
+Dr. Lockney wants to make sure your child’s visit to our Concord, NC dentist clinic is rewarding and fun, so there’s no fear of “next time”.
 Dr. Lockney takes the extra time to earn the trust of both you and your child, to make sure each trip to the dentist is a pleasant, calm experience.

 We encourage you and your child to ask questions and are always happy to address any concerns you have as a parent.
 We offer empathetic oral health education and use simple explanations to answer your child’s questions and reassure them.
 If your child is anxious, ask us about laughing gas that could make their appointment more relaxing.

 Your Child's First Visit To The Dentist

 As a parent himself, Dr. Lockney understands that you want the best for your child.
 At Dennis R. Lockney, DDS, PA, we focus on providing the highest quality pediatric dentistry care possible.
 It’s completely normal for a child to be unsure or nervous about their first dental visit, but at Dennis R. Lockney, DDS, PA, they don’t have to be!
 Our practice is designed to make your child comfortable and excited to visit the dentist.